zsviczian/obsidian-excalidraw-plugin/ea-scripts/Set background color of unclosed line object by adding a shadow clone.md

 /*
 ![](https://raw.githubusercontent.com/zsviczian/obsidian-excalidraw-plugin/master/images/scripts-set-background-color-of-unclosed-line.jpg)

-Use this script to set the background color of unclosed (i.e. open) line and freedraw objects by creating a clone of the object.
+Use this script to set the background color of unclosed (i.e. open) line, arrow and freedraw objects by creating a clone of the object.
 The script will set the stroke color of the clone to transparent and will add a straight line to close the object.
 Use settings to define the default background color, the fill style, and the strokeWidth of the clone.
 By default the clone will be grouped with the original object, you can disable this also in settings.

 ```javascript
 */